Rayuking/firstgit/README.md

-# firstgit
-this is my first git
+# dispoay my own solution to the questions of "Leetcode"